 2010 East Main Street Suite C

 White River Medical Center is proud to offer advanced radiologic services for men, women, and children of all ages.
 Whether screening for early detection or diagnosing a current condition, our radiologists and technologists offer innovative medical imaging techniques as well as traditional services such as x-ray and ultrasound.

 For more information about White River Medical Center’s Radiology services call (870) 262-1257.
 Additional Information: www.radiologyinfo.org

 Studies have shown that, as a general rule, adults need eight hours of uninterrupted sleep each night.
 A lack of restful sleep may cause irritability, forgetfulness, and difficulty staying awake at work or school.
 Not getting enough rest also increases your risk for many illnesses.

 A sleep study is a clinical test used by physicians to identify conditions that may be preventing you from receiving a good night’s rest.
-During your sleep study, a technician will carefully monitor and record sleep patterns.
-Your study will be evaluated by a physician specializing in Sleep Medicine.
-A report will be sent to your family doctor outlining recommended treatment.
+During your sleep study, a technician carefully monitors and records sleep patterns.
+Your study is evaluated by a physician specializing in Sleep Medicine.
+A report is sent to your family doctor outlining treatment recommendations.

 If you or a loved one has been diagnosed with a condition requires surgery, you owe it to yourself to learn about all of your medical options.

 The Surgical Services staff work closely with surgeons, patients, and families to coordinate preoperative scheduling, surgical care, and post operative follow-up care.
 Our surgeons use advanced surgical technology, including laser surgery, endoscopic and laparoscopic surgery, and robotic assisted surgery using the daVinciTM and MakoTM surgical systems.